msyamkumar/cs220-f20-projects/lab-p1/README.md

 Repeat the steps above that you took to download "hello.py", but this time download the "double.py" file instead.
 Make sure that:

-1. you download it to the same "lab1" folder as before
+1. You download it to the same "lab1" folder as before
-2. you still have the terminal window open where you typed `python hello.py` before
+2. You still have the terminal window open where you typed `python hello.py` before

 Type `ls` and hit enter.
 If you did everything correctly, you should see "double.py" listed along with "hello.py".
 If you don't, try again